drepo-eth/site/content/drepo/existing-repos/centralized/index.md

 Likewise, access to the entire repository might be blocked from certain regions if a country is sanctioned or becomes a wartime enemy.

+{{< image-svg
+  src="centralized-not-welcome.excalidraw.svg"
+  alt="Blocking Access"
+  caption="Blocking Access: The owners of a centralized software repository or an influential party could block access to the repository for a specific group of users while others can continue using it freely.
+The system is the only source for packages in the ecosystem.
+The blocked users cannot continue with their work.
+Also, we do not want to offend anyone; we are just messing around." >}}

 Besides legal reasons, economic issues are even more likely.
 For example, cutting down on the global infrastructure might render a repository almost unusable from certain 'unimportant' regions if latency is drastically increased